doctea/usb_midi_clocker/README.md

   - added auto-advance pattern mode, but isn't working reliably -- might be something weird with the USB MIDI problems discovered mentioned in Known issues?
   - ie, change pattern, change speed..?
 - Better way to define custom behaviour in order to add new USB MIDI devices
-  - Partially done, should write up instructions, can be improved further
+  - Partially done, can be improved further
+  - Write up docs on how to add a new device behaviour
 - Configurable per-device MIDI clock divisions/multiplier
   - ~~Done for Subclocker and saves with Project settings~~ -- maybe it should save with pattern instead though - could then ?
   - tricks like 'half-time beatstep for last bar of phrase'